Spacemap Go Help

 The Mix View presents common controls for 32 Spacemap Channels.
-The Channel View presents all of a controls and parameters for the selected channel.
+For all controls of a channel, use Channel View.

 Select a Spacemap